Variant ataxia telangiectasia

-1.4cm focus of high signal in the periventricular white matter of the left frontal lobe consistent with abnormal restricted diffusion and suspicious for an acute infarct or intraparenchymal haematoma.
+1.4cm focus of high signal in the periventricular white matter of the left frontal lobe consistent with abnormal restricted diffusion and suspicious for an acute infarct or intraparenchymal hematoma.

 Axial ADC Map

-ADC map confirms a focus of abnormal restricted diffusion in the periventricular white matter of the left frontal lobe, suspicious for an acute infarct or intraparenchymal haematoma.
+ADC map confirms a focus of abnormal restricted diffusion in the periventricular white matter of the left frontal lobe, suspicious for an acute infarct or intraparenchymal hematoma.

-SWI demonstrates diffuse bilateral hypointensities consistent with microhaemorrhages in the periventricular and deep white matter of the cerebral and cerebellar hemispheres, with relative sparing of the juxtacortical white matter and brainstem.
-The acute left frontal intraparenchymal haematoma is also identified.
+SWI demonstrates diffuse bilateral hypointensities consistent with microhemorrhages in the periventricular and deep white matter of the cerebral and cerebellar hemispheres, with relative sparing of the juxtacortical white matter and brainstem.
+The acute left frontal intraparenchymal hematoma is also identified.

 Sagittal T2 weighted images demonstrate pronounced atrophy of the cerebellum, most marked in the vermis.
 Again noted is an ovoid mixed T2 hypo/hyper-intense focus in the periventricular white matter of the left frontal lobe and diffuse bilateral T2 hyperintense signal in the deep and periventricular white matter of the cerebral hemispheres.